 Risk Management and Security

-Our work is conducted in hard and chaotic circumstances - and this presents our staff with serious safety and security challenges.
+Our work is conducted in difficult and chaotic circumstances - and this poses a number of serious safety and security threats to our staff.
 These volatile contexts also demand robust risk management.

-War Child continuously monitors safety and security issues - to uphold the safety of our staff and the children who take part in our programmes.
+War Child continuously monitors security issues - to uphold the safety of our staff and the children who take part in our programmes.
+Our country teams are actively managing security risks and continuously prepare for emergency situations or unexpected incidents.

 Combatting Fraud and Corruption

 Fraud and corruption pose a significant threat to our organisation - not only in financial terms but also with regard to our reputation and credibility.
-War Child continuously updates and strengthens its mechanisms to combat fraud - and 2018 was no different.
+War Child continuously updates and strengthens its mechanisms to combat fraud - and 2019 was no exception.

-The year saw the rollout of a strengthened anti-fraud and anti-corruption (AFAC) policy across the entire organisation.
-This policy initiative was introduced with another new policy to intensify our response to any potential incidents of money laundering in the course of our operations and prevent us from working with any sanctioned parties.
+The year saw the rollout of an enhanced anti-fraud and anti-corruption (AFAC) policy across the entire organisation.
+The policy initiative was later introduced - early 2020 - with another three policies under a new Integrity Framework designed to uphold the safety and fundamental rights of everyone who take part in War Child’s activities around the world.
+The revised policy - to be used in conjunction with the associated Speak Up!
+Procedure and Code of Conduct - aims to intensify our response to any potential incidents of money laundering in the course of our operations and prevent us from working with any sanctioned parties.

-Seven suspicions of fraud were reported over the course of 2018.
-Most of these attempts were detected thanks to the vigilance of our staff - meaning that losses could be prevented or recovered fully - although one incident unfortunately resulted in a US$3,500 loss.
+Only one case of suspected fraud and one theft case were reported over the course of 2019 - by the National Council for Literacy and Adult Education (NCLAE) in Sudan.
+These attempts were identified as high-risk cases and detected thanks to the vigilance of our staff - meaning that losses could be prevented or recovered fully.

-We work tirelessly to combat fraud in order to limit it to the absolute minimum - and have zero tolerance for fraudsters.
+We work tirelessly to combat fraud in order to limit it to the absolute minimum - and maintain a zero-tolerance stance against fraudsters.

 Our organisation is also dependent on political and economic developments, which may impact the availability of financial contributions to our work from governments.
 We limit the impact of such adverse developments by maintaining a balanced donor portfolio.